abrookins/reliable_service_calls_with_python/README.md

 With those introductions out of the way, let's start simulating!

-## Simulation 1: total failure of an upstream service (recommendations), using retries
+## Simulation 1: Total Failure of an Upstream Service, Using Retries

 In this simulation, our homepage service is humming along, serving popularity and recommendations data it pulled from two upstream services, when suddenly,